barry-ha/Griduino/docs/USERS_GUIDE.md

 When you arrive at a destination, you might want to switch to the GMT clock view.
 This is useful to visually compare to your computer clock for accurate time.

 Griduino has non-volatile memory to save its settings, the breadcrumb trail, barometer readings, and more while it is turned off.

+Optional connectors:

+* Connect headphones or speaker to hear audio.
+[Here's how.](https://github.com/barry-ha/Griduino/blob/master/docs/ASSEMBLY.md#speaker "Speaker")
+* Connect a battery or vehicle power.
+[Here's how.](https://github.com/barry-ha/Griduino/blob/master/docs/ASSEMBLY.md#power "Power")

 # 2. Screen Reference Guide
 Griduino will automatically show a few screens in sequence as it powers up.
 During this time, it does not respond to touches or anything else.